-- Finalise and implement the Child Health Strategy to ensure that community health workers can diagnose and treat pneumonia. - Improve procurement and supply of life saving commodities for pneumonia at the sub-national and community levels and ensure efficient delivery of Integrated Management of Childhood Illness (IMCI) program in community clinics and Union Health and Family Welfare Centres (UHFWC). - Initiate a PCV Coverage Evaluation Survey to assess impact on pneumonia morbidity levels among children under five at the sub-national level. - Escalate support to Sylhet division to increase immunisation coverage and to reduce stunting and wasting levels.
+- Increase allocations for health and improve procurement and availability of life saving commodities for pneumonia, management in the existing supply chain and ensure efficient delivery of Integrated Management of Childhood Illness (IMCI) program in community clinics and Union Health and Family Welfare Centers. - Build the capacity of community and facility health workers so that they can diagnose and treat pneumonia in community clinics and Union Health and Family Welfare Centers. - Include PCV in the EPI Coverage Evaluation Survey to assess impact on pneumonia morbidity and mortality levels among children under five. - Escalate support to Sylhet and Chittagong divisions to increase immunization coverage and to reduce stunting and wasting levels. - Government at all levels to reduce vulnerability to pneumonia by promoting healthy nutrition, exclusive breast feeding, complimentary feeding, hand washing, safe drinking water and sanitation, addressing indoor air pollution, as well as promoting prompt care seeking behaviour.